mirait-information-systems/jsonstore-cordova/README.md

 ### 5. Security

+**Note on Security**: By default security is disabled and if you wish to use it please follow the instructions below.

 #### Configuring your iOS environment

 1. Add the following files to your `Link Binary with Libraries` in `Build Phases`: